 If you wish to leave behind a lasting legacy, whether it’s for family and loved ones or a charitable institution, then you need to put a well-thought-out Estate Plan in place, so your legacy is established in accordance with your wishes.
 Without such a Plan, strangers (the State, Lawyers, or individuals that don’t have your interests in mind) could determine what happens to your Estate.

 If you wish to ensure that you are in control of what happens to your estate, and if you want to manage that your estate is handled in accordance with your directives, then having an Estate Plan is paramount.

 Estate Planning service considerations:

-- Helping you understand the importance of a will: Your will should be the corner stone of your Estate Plan.
-We can help you understand why and how you can structure this document so your legal team can create a will that seeks to reflect how you want your Estate disposed.
+- Helping you understand the importance of a will: Your will should be the cornerstone of your Estate Plan.
+We can help you understand why and how you can structure this document so your legal team can create a will that seeks to reflect how you want your Estate disposed of.
 From a simple will to a Testamentary Will, or Joint Wills and Living Wills – legal experts will help you navigate through the complexities.

 - Choosing Executors: The Executors of your Estate wield strong powers that determine how your Estate is finally dealt with upon your passing.
 We’ll help you understand the importance of choosing an executor (s) for your Estate, and what criteria you should consider when appointing someone to discharge this all-important role – especially if minor children/guardians are involved.